rodnaph/thieriot/README.md

 --------------

-If your Jenkins instance requires authentication you can configure this using your Jenkins user name and your API token.
+If your Jenkins instance requires authentication you can configure this using your Jenkins username and your API token.
 Just create the following environment variables (eg. in .bash_profile or .zshrc).

 ```bash